 1. Ipe is wood found in Brazilian Amazon.
 Ipe refers to not one, but seven different tree species within the genus Tabebuia, all of which are native to Central and South America.
 Also known as trumpet trees, Ipes can reach more than 100 feet high and up to 50 feet wide (at the top, with branches and leaves), and are supported by narrow trunks that are 2 to 4 feet in diameter.

 You can celebrate and enjoy the look and feel of an Ipe species from Amazon in your living room, while simultaneously showing your gratitude by buying our Ipe Baseboards.
-Browse the product here.
-Click here to get a quote.
+Click and find the products.

 2. Maple or Acer, is a genus of trees and shrubs belonging to the family Sapindaceae.
 The white maple is the state tree of Wisconsin, Vermont, New York and West Virginia.
 The maple is known for its distinctive palmate leaves and the tree can grow to heights above 100 feet.